lorenzoferrarajr/wordpresscom-video-server/readme.txt

 The package contains video solutions framework, including transcoder and administration interface utilities, written in PHP.
 The code was developed by Automattic Inc, and powers wordpress.com video solutions.
+It supports multiple formats including HD.
 We hereby make it open source project so that you can reuse it, build upon it, and share with the community.

 The solution is a WPMU plugin.
 However it can not be used as "out-of-the-box" type because it also depends on your file serving infrastructure,